-Master's Counseling Programs Transfer of Credits
+Master's Counseling and Forensic Programs Transfer of Credits

+All transfer credit must be awarded during the student's first academic year in the Master's program.
 Students requesting transfer of credit must submit a written request for transfer along with supporting documentation to the master's program administration.
 Sufficient documentation should be presented to allow for evaluation by the Office of Academic Affairs, including an official transcript from the institution where the course was taken and a course description as listed in the institution's catalog.
 Other documentation may include syllabi, course notes, or other material as requested.